az-digital/az_quickstart/CONTRIBUTING.md

 ### Configuration Management and Database Updates

-Many times the issue of how or when to make a database update, or whether to simply rely on configuration file changes when adding or changing Quickstart functionality comes up.
+A question that frequently arises for Quickstart contributors is whether a change that they are making requires a database update or if configuration file changes are sufficient.
 #### Context
 `az-digital/az_quickstart` is a Drupal distribution that is hosted on many different environments by a multitude of teams with differing philosophies on